 (c) Skid Resistance.
-The surface of Type IV markings shall provide an average minimum skid resistance of 50 BPN when tested according to ASTM E 303.
+The surface of Type IV and blackout markings shall provide a minimum skid resistance of 45 BPN when tested according to ASTM E 303.

 (d) Application.
 The pavement marking tape shall have a precoated pressure sensitive adhesive and shall require no activation procedures.
 Test pieces of the tape shall be applied according to the manufacturer's instructions and tested according to ASTM D 1000, Method A, except that a stiff, short bristle roller brush and heavy hand pressure will be substituted for the weighted rubber roller in applying the test pieces to the metal test panel.
 Material tested as directed above shall show a minimum adhesion value of 750 g/in.
 (30 g/mm) width at the temperatures specified in ASTM D 1000.
 The adhesive shall be resistant to oils, acids, solvents, and water, and shall not leave objectionable stains or residue after removal.
 The material shall be flexible and conformable to the texture of the pavement.

 (e) Durability.
-The pavement marking tape shall be capable of performing for the duration of a normal construction season and shall then be capable of being removed intact or in large sections at pavement temperatures above 40 °F (4 °C) either manually or with a roll-up device without the use of sandblasting, solvents, or grinding.
-The Contractor shall provide the Engineer certification, from the manufacturer of the tape, that the material to be furnished meets the requirements for being removed after the following minimum traffic exposure based on transverse test decks with rolling traffic.
+Type IV and blackout tape shall be capable of performing for the duration of a normal construction season and shall then be capable of being removed intact or in large sections at pavement temperatures above 40 °F (4 °C) either manually or with a roll-up device without the use of sandblasting, solvents, or grinding.
+The Contractor shall provide a manufacturer’s certification that the material meets the requirements for being removed after the following minimum traffic exposure based on transverse test decks with rolling traffic.

 (1) Time in place - 400 days